andrewferlitsch/Gap/docs/quick-start-guide.md

 ### 3.18 Parts of Speech

-When the keyword parameter pos is True, each tokenized word is further annotated with it's corresponding NLTK parts of speech tag.
+When the keyword parameter `pos` is `True`, each tokenized word is further annotated with it's corresponding NLTK parts of speech tag.

 ```python
 # add parts of speech tagging